-By December 15, 2024, submit in CIM a revision to program curriculum that increases unrestricted general electives within the program to at least 15 credit hours.
+- By December 15, 2024, submit in CIM a revision to program curriculum that increases unrestricted general electives within the program to at least 15 credit hours. - We recommend as many as 30 credit hours of general electives to improve internal and external transfer to and from the program and to increase instructional efficiency.